patmaddox/ex_freebsd/README.md

 Build a release as usual: `env MIX_ENV=prod mix release --overwrite`

-`env MIX_ENV=prod mix freebsd.pkg` will produce a FreeBSD .pkg file under freebsd/ which you can then install as usual.
+`env MIX_ENV=prod mix freebsd.pkg` will produce a FreeBSD .pkg file which you can then install as usual.

-`freebsd/rc.eex` produces `/usr/local/etc/rc.d/<appname>` which provides the following commands:
+`ExFreeBSD` produces `/usr/local/etc/rc.d/<appname>` which provides the following commands:

 - `start`
 - `stop`